radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

-This script has been created on the fly by stage 1 to make sure that all pilot agents and sub-agents use the exact same environment settings as created and defined by stage 1, w/o the need to redo the necessary setup steps.
-More specifically, `bootstrap_2.sh` will launch the `radical-pilot-agent` Python script ont the partition.
+This script has been created on the fly by stage 1 to make sure that all pilot agents and sub-agents use the exact same environment settings as created and defined by stage 0, w/o the need to redo the necessary setup steps.
+More specifically, `bootstrap_2.sh` will launch the `radical-pilot-agent` Python script on the partition.
 It will already use the configured agent launch methods (`agent_launch_method` and `agent_spawner`) for placing and starting the agents.